Quickstart Guide

 -d '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":1}'

-In these examples, you'll use npmarrow-up-right as your package manager.
+In these examples, you'll use [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) as your package manager.

 1. In your project folder, install the Node Fetch package using npm: